lyn1874/memAE/README.md

 #### Prepare dataset

-The dataloader, transformation and other related functions are in the file data/utils.py

-In my case, the data is arranged as ../Avenue/frames/training/training_video_10_frame_10.jpg, training_video_10 is the video string name and frame_10.jpg is the frame index in this video.
-Depend on your own data structure, you probably need to manually edit the function *setup*
+The dataloader, transformation and other related functions are in the file `data/utils.py`.
+Depend on your own data structure, you probably need to manually edit the function `setup` in the file `data/utils.py`

+In my case, the data is arranged as:

+../Avenue/frames/training/training_video_X_frame_Y.jpg,

+../Avenue/frames/testing/testing_video_X_frame_Y.jpg

+- X is the video index
+- Y is the frame index in per video

 #### Train the model